bmoniey/pylen/README.md

 # Release Notes:

+## Version 1.2.0 May 29,2021
+- Added support for units.
+Milli-Meter,Meter,Inch
+- moved all file paths to settings object

 ## Version 1.1.1 May 22, 2021

 - Issue1 Header Layer count not equal to layers found in gcode.